 In 2009, a team of scientists from Germany and the UK figured out why this hydrogen peroxide buildup occurs in people as they age and why hydrogen peroxide is to blame for graying hair.
 Basically, in younger people an enzyme called catalase breaks down hydrogen peroxide into water and oxygen.
 However, as people get older, they often have lower levels of this enzyme as well as lower levels of other enzymes called MSR A and B that repair hydrogen peroxide related damage to hair follicles.
 The combination of high levels of hydrogen peroxide and low levels of MSR A and B also disrupts the formation of an enzyme called tyrosinase, which is important to melanin production in hair follicles.
 Scientists think that something similar is at play in the skin condition called vitiligo.
 Link to actual study.

-Is PC-KUS (a modified pseudocatalase) the Cure for Grey Hair?
+Is PC-KUS (a modified pseudocatalase) a False Flag?

-In 2013, the same Germany and UK based team that was discussed earlier came out with a potential cure to reverse grey hair.
+In 2013, the same Germany and UK based team that was discussed earlier came out with a potential way to reverse grey hair.
 According to the article:

 “The researchers found that this massive build up of hydrogen peroxide can be reversed with a UVB-activated compound called PC-KUS, a modified pseudocatalase.
 The research team developed this new proprietary treatment.”